tpg/vitamin/README.md

 A highly opinionated packaged boilerplate solution for installing Vite, Tailwind and Inertia (along a few other things) into a Laravel app.

 ## What
-Vitamin will install all the bits and pieces needed to get Vite, Tailwind, Vue 3, Inertia and Ziggy working with Laravel while running on a local Valet installation.
+Vitamin will install all the bits and pieces needed (plus a few others, because I use them regularly) to get Vite, Tailwind, Vue 3, Inertia and Ziggy working with Laravel while running on a local Valet installation.
 This is super-duper opinionated, but could be customized to include other stuff.

 I've also included some packages that I use often, but they can be removed if you don't need them.